joost-morsink/Rest/docs/typeDesc.md

 TypeDescriptors constrain other types in some way, ultimately constraining a 'Anything' type containing all possible values.
 The absence of a descriptor means any value (Anything) and the presence of multiple descriptors should be interpreted as an intersection of those types.
 At the other end of the type spectrum there is 'Nothing', a type that is not inhabited by any value.

+### Any
+An any could be anything.
+It is a type descriptor that represents the absence of any constraints.

 ### Primitives
 A primitive value is just that: a primitive value.